bwLehrpool/dnbd3/src/fuse/cowDoc/readme.md

 The `workCounter` variable is used here again to make sure that if padding was needed it is done before the fuse request returns.

+### Block Upload
+For block upload there is an background threads which loop periodically over all cow blocks and checks if `timeChanged` is not 0 and the time difference between now an `timeChanged` is larger than `COW_MIN_UPLOAD_DELAY`.
+If so, the block will be uploaded.
+The `timeChanged` before the upload will be temporary stored.
+After the upload `timeChanged` will be set to 0 if it still has the same time than temporary stored (if not there was an modification while the upload and it needs to be uploaded again).
+Once the image is unmounted `COW_MIN_UPLOAD_DELAY` is ignored an all blocks if a time of not 0 will be uploaded.
+The upload is done via an  [rest request](#/api/file/update).
+There are two different  limits for the number of parallel uploads in the [config.h](#config-variables).

 ## Files
 If a new CoW session is started, a new `meta`, `data` and if set so in the Command line arguments a `status.txt` file is created.